Sociedad Anónima (Corporation limited by shares)

 Re-domiciliation – Inward and outward re-domiciliation is allowed.

 Compliance – Panama corporations are required to keep accounting records and underlying documentation, which must be available for 5 years.
 Records may be kept at the office of the resident agent in Panama, or at any other place determined by the board of directors.

 There is no requirement to file accounts, annual return or tax return, provided that the corporation does not conduct business or hold assets in Panama.
-Payment of an annual franchise tax is mandatory (US$300).

 The Registered Agent is required to keep a stock register record for the corporation and copy of identification of the shareholders.
 Panamanian corporations should maintain a minute’s book and stock register, which can be held anywhere in the world.

 - Shareholders not disclosed

 - Directors not disclosed

 - Secretary required

 - Annual general meetings required